-We have audited the financial statements of Bauhinia ILBS 1 Limited ("the Company") set out on pages 8 to 25, which comprise the statement of financial position as at 31 December 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the cash flow statement for the period from 14 November 2022 (date of incorporation) to 31 December 2023 and notes to the financial statements, comprising material accounting policy information and other explanatory information.
+We have audited the financial statements of Bauhinia ILBS 1 Limited ("the Company") set out on pages 8 to 28, which comprise the statement of financial position as at 31 December 2024, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the cash flow statement for the year ended 31 December 2024 and notes, comprising material accounting policy information and other explanatory information.

-In our opinion, the financial statements give a true and fair view of the financial position of the Company as at 31 December 2023 and its financial performance and its cash flows for period from 14 November 2022 (date of incorporation) to 31 December 2023 in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and have been properly prepared in compliance with the Hong Kong Companies Ordinance.
+In our opinion, the financial statements give a true and fair view of the financial position of the Company as at 31 December 2024 and its financial performance and its cash flows for year ended 31 December 2024 in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and have been properly prepared in compliance with the Hong Kong Companies Ordinance.